7Wdev/ADE-SMP/README.md

 Make sure that changes adheres to the to the project's file structure.

-**NOTE:** if you use a public/free premade datapack, texture, plugin, api, map or whatever kind of resources, please consider to credit it in the ```cr.md```, and make soure that you have the rights!
+**NOTE:** if you use a public/free premade datapack, texture, plugin, api, map or whatever kind of resources, please consider to credit it in the ```cr.md```, and make sure that you have the rights!

 Commit your changes and push them to your fork.